-Metropolitan State University’s Women’s and LGBTQ Student Resource Center invites you to Ally Development Training 1 to 4 p.m., Tuesday, July 10. in the Metropolitan State University Library and Learning Center, Room 302, 645 E 7th St.
+Metropolitan State University’s Women’s and LGBTQ Student Resource Center invites you to Ally Development Training at 1–4 p.m., Tuesday, July 10, in the Metropolitan State University Library and Learning Center, Room 302, 645 East Seventh Street.

 To register for the training or for more information, contact the Women’s and LGBTQ Student Resource Center at WLGBTQ@metrostate.edu.